programandaana/programandaana/README.md

 ## Hi there 👋

-Soon I try to explain what I can do for you ❤️
+Soon I'll try to explain what I can do for you ❤️

 <!--
 **programandaana/programandaana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.